1st June 2025

 Since the removal of the rood screen and the re-joining of the Chancel and the Nave, more of our congregation sit in the Nave and these infra-red heaters now heat the congregation without having to heat the whole volume of the Nave space, thus saving electricity costs and helping in some small way to fulfill the church’s “net zero” commitment.

-“Glory to thee, my God, this night” from Choral Evensong
+“Glory to thee, my God, this night”

-All Saints Church, Turkdean, 17th November 2024.
+17th November 2024.

 The Gloucestershire Historic Churches Trust visited All Saints Church Turkdean in April 2024 to hear the bells recently repaired with their very generous assistance.